Learning the Differences: SQL Server Log Shipping vs Replication

 SQL Log Shipping vs Replication

-Two recovery methods in SQL Server confuse a lot of users.
-So to resolve that confusion, we will do a comparison of SQL Server Log Shipping vs Replication.
+There are two recovery methods in SQL Server that confuse a lot of users.
+So to resolve that confusion, we are going to do a SQL Server Log Shipping vs Replication comparison.
 The two methods that we are going to compare are the SQL Server log shipping and the SQL Server replication.

-Both these methods have similar purposes, which is one reason the users get confused between the two.
-To get a clearer idea between the two, let’s understand these methods one by one.
+Both these methods have similar purposes and this is one of the reasons the users get confused between the two.
+To get a clearer idea of SQL Log Shipping Vs Replication, let’s understand these methods one by one.

 What is SQL Server Replication?

-The replication in SQL Server allows the users to copy the database object and the data from one server to other multiple servers.
+In the SQL Server Log Shipping Vs Replication, we will now understand the replication process.
+Replication in SQL Server allows users copy database object and the data from one server to multiple servers.
 This method is used for data distribution in SQL Server for higher data availability.
-For the replication in SQL Server, various components are used.
-Here are the key components that are required for SQL Replication.
+For replication in SQL Server, various components are used.
+Here are the key components for SQL Replication.

-• Publisher: The publisher is the primary server database that is required to be replicated.
+• Publisher: Publisher is the primary server database that is required to be replicated.
 The whole replication process starts with the publisher as it defines the data and the database objects that will be copied to other SQL Servers.

 Let’s now take a look at the agents used in the process one by one.